Church of the Redeemer (Toronto)

 The Church of the Redeemer is an Anglican church in Toronto, Ontario, Canada.
 The small church is prominently located at the intersection of Bloor Street and Avenue Road, near the Royal Ontario Museum.
 The Gothic Revival style building opened on June 15, 1879.

 Overview

 Creation

-The church's creation was a result of the division of the old parish of St. Paul's on April 23, 1867, in order to accommodate a growing congregation.
+The church's creation was a result of the division of the old parish of St. Paul's on April 23, 1867 or in 1871, in order to accommodate a growing congregation.
 Prior to this, St. Paul's Church on Bloor Street had been the main parish church.
 Yonge Street was chosen as the dividing line between the old and new parishes, and the name redeemer was based on the metaphor of Christian redemption.

 The property for a new church building was purchased at the corner of Bloor and Avenue streets from a Mr. Alcorn for less than $10,000.
 The first corner stone of the church was laid in 1878 and the church opened for service on June 15, 1879.